roytruelove/cv/src/resume.md

 * Managed all subject-matter-expert relationships to collect, organize, write, and present domain knowledge used to create training and knowledge bases intended for both internal and client use.
 * Acted as liaison between business and development to ensure that functionality and user interfaces met business standards.

-### Developer / Business Analyst – Client Services Team
+### Developer / Business Analyst - Client Services Team
 Oct 2007 → Apr 2008<br>
 *vba, excel, perl*

 * Acted as interface between IT group and client account managers, ensuring that needs of clients were understood, implemented, and tested correctly by IT .
 * Tasked with becoming intimately involved with daily tasks of both the in-house team and those of our clients, with the goal of identifying process / data bottlenecks that could be resolved with IT involvement.
 * Because of my proficiency in bridging the gap between the business and IT, I was often pulled into unrelated projects to ensure that they gained traction.
 * Responsible for creating quick report and reconciliation implementations to satisfy immediate client demand while IT implemented more permanent solutions.
-This removed the technology bottleneck and allowed the business to grow at the same pace as our clients’.
+This removed the technology bottleneck and allowed the business to grow at the same pace as our clients'.
-* Designed and implemented the ‘Trade Upload Tool’, used by all clients to manually upload daily trades to Citadel Solutions.
+* Designed and implemented the ‘Trade Upload Tool', used by all clients to manually upload daily trades to Citadel Solutions.
 The tool provided clients built-in documentation and immediate data verification, and was written in such a way that it could be quickly extended by the business without the need for IT ,allowing for quick turnaround of new asset classes.

 ## Hedgespeed
 ### Lead Developer / Project Manager